MeV, GeV and TeV neutrinos from binary-driven hypernovae: Summary, Discussion and Conclusions

-A precise estimate of the detection probability of these neutrinos is out of the scope of the present work and we plan to addressed it elsewhere.
-However, on the basis of the present results, we can express some considerations for the Earth's neutrino detectors.

-In general, the cosmological distances at which GRB occur make the neutrino detection very challenging because of the very low neutrino flux arriving to the Earth.
-As we shall show below, it is indeed the distance to the source the main problem for the current detection probability.

-For the low energy neutrinos ($E_{\nu}\leq 2$ GeV, at the production site, i.e. in the source frame) coming from the high-density region, there are additional considerations: \begin{itemize} \item a lower energy neutrino has a lower probability to interact with a nucleon ($N$) (proton or neutron) in the detector material via the reaction $\nu+N\rightarrow \mu+N'$ (where $N'$ is another nucleon).
-Indeed, the cross-section for this reaction is $\sigma_{\nu N}\sim 10^{-39}$~cm$^2$ (see for example \cite{PDG},\cite{hayato2009neutrino}), for these low energy neutrinos (see below).
-In addition, the arrival neutrino energy is redshifted by a factor $1+z$ with respect to the energy in the source frame; \item at such low energies, there is much background noise by atmospheric neutrinos, created in the atmospheric showers by cosmic rays and solar neutrinos. \end{itemize}

-The high energetic neutrinos coming from the interaction in the low-density region could be, in principle, more easily detected than the previous case.
-At these energies ($ E_{\nu}\leq 10^3$ GeV), there is no background noise from atmospheric neutrinos or solar neutrinos and the cross-section $\sigma_{\nu N}$ is higher, i.e. $\sigma_{\nu N}\sim 10^{-37}$~cm$^2$ (see, e.g. \cite{PDG, hayato2009neutrino}).
-The cross-sections considered here are from~\cite{PDG} and~\cite{hayato2009neutrino}, where are considered total charged current cross-sections including quasi-elastic scattering ($\nu+N\rightarrow l+N'$, with $l$ a lepton), single meson $m$ production ($\nu+N\rightarrow l+ N' +m$) and deep-inelastic scattering ($\nu+N\rightarrow l+ N'+$ hadrons).
-However, as we have shown, in the low density interaction the resulting energy released in much less, making the detectability of these neutrinos with higher energy even much more difficult than the ones produced in the high density interaction (see below).

-At this point, we can try to have a rough estimate of the probability of detection of these neutrinos calculating the number of neutrino that a detector can see.
-We focus our attention on the SuperKamiokande detector.
-This detector has a wide energy range for neutrino (from a few MeV up to $100$~PeV).
-The characteristic of this detector, that we need for our calculations, is only the effective detection volume of $22.5$~kton (see~\cite{Superkamiokande}).
+A precise estimate of the detection probability of these neutrinos lies outside the scope of this present work.
+However, based on the present results, we can estimate the detection probability of these neutrinos for some of Earth's neutrino detectors.
+We focus our attention on three detectors: SuperKamiokande \cite{fukuda2003super}, HyperKamiokande \cite{yokoyama2017hyper}, and IceCube \cite{abbasi2012design}.
+The two Kamiokande detectors explore a wide energy range for neutrinos (from a few MeV up to $100$~PeV).
+The IceCube detector works principally on high-energy neutrinos ($\gtrsim$ PeV), but the core of the experiment (the \textit{Deep Core Detector}) works until energies of the order of $10$~GeV.
+For our estimation, we need only the effective area of the detector, which we denote by $A_{\rm eff}$.

-We now estimate the detection horizon for the neutrinos studied here.
-For this, we use the best experimental conditions therefore we use the peak neutrino luminosity and the corresponding neutrino energy.